GUS (retailer): Footwear Retailers

 In addition to clothing retailers, Isaac Wolfson expanded GUS retail portfolio into the world of Footwear.
 The first purchase was in 1956 when they acquired the Flateau Group, which included the subsidiaries Henry Playfair, Metropole Shoes and the Metropolitan Boot Co.
 This soon added to by the purchase of manufacturer and retailer Greenlees & Sons in 1957, whose subsidiaries included Easiphit; Dicks; J.W.
 Haylock; Peter of Durham; K. Stanton & Sons and Sandra.
 In 1973, the business was grown further by the purchase of Lennards.
 The businesses were merged into a new company called Greenlees Lennards Ltd. The combined company was sold to Charterhall during 1988.

+Electrical retailers

+Great Universal Stores expanded into the High Street electrical retail market in 1948 by buying Boyds, a radio and television retailerand rental company.
+This area of the business was further expanded by 1955 with the purchase of W H Barnes, but it was not until 1971 that further expansion occurred with the purchase of J & F Stone Lighting and Radio Ltd. The 100 stores of the J & F Stone brand were sold in 1975 to Thorn Electrical Industries who combined them into their existing Rumbelows chain, while Boyds was sold to the Electronics Rental Group in 1974.

 Other retail and manufacturing growth

 GUS developed its manufacturing businesses in the 1950s, with products including clothing, bedding, upholstery, textiles and pottery.

 A joint venture started in 1984 between commercial delivery firm Lex Wilkinson and GUS Transport, better known as White Arrow.
 During the 1980s, Leonard Wolfson divested much of the companies retail and manufacturing business, to concentrate on mail order, Burberry, finance and property sectors.
 While divesting the retail businesses, GUS kept hold of the freeholds of the properties and added them to their property business GUS Property Management, leasing the properties back to the purchasing businesses.